 How to Make Air Fryer Zucchini Brownies

-To make these brownies you will start by creaming your butter and sugar together.
+You will start by creaming your butter and sugar together to make these brownies.
 Incorporate the eggs, yogurt, and vanilla.

-Now you will add all your dry ingredients into a small bowl.
-Once well mixed, slowly add the dry into the wet.
+Now, you will add all your dry ingredients into a small bowl.
+Once well mixed, slowly add the dry to the wet.

 Fold in your shredded zucchini.
 Spray your pan and pour the brownie batter into the pan.